 In fact, the type of ETF or stock that many of these investors were looking for doesn't actually exist.

-That fundamental misunderstanding cost many investors: So far this year, USO's share price is down more than 80%, and down more than 75% since the end of February.
+That fundamental misunderstanding led many investors to make costly mistakes: So far this year, USO's share price is down more than 80%, and down more than 75% since the end of February.

 Here's how to avoid making a similar misstep with the next "hot stock tip" or market opportunity that comes your way.

-Fear of missing out, or "FOMO," is a phenomenon that's not unusual among investors who don't want to miss out on a good investment.
+Fear of missing out, or "FOMO," is a phenomenon that's not unusual among investors who are looking for opportunities to seize related to the stock market and don't want to miss out on a good investment.

 FOMO is also something that tends to happen around IPOs, or initial public offerings.
 When Beyond Meat went public last year, for example, investors snatched up shares and caused the company's stock price to skyrocket.
 After debuting at $25 per share, Beyond Meat's stock peaked at more than $230 per share before coming back down.